chsiva/AWS/readme.md

 Q3.
 Can we change private IP address?

-A. There is no chance of changing a private IP address
+Ans.
+There is no chance of changing a private IP address